nsfyn55/apa-stat-scraper-2/README.md

 ### Extract Player

 **Description**: Extracts player statistics and information from a specific player's team page on the APA website.
 This action can be used with either a player URL or by providing a UserId directly.
 It navigates to the player page, automatically clicks on the Teams tab, and extracts available data including player name, team information, current teams, past teams (with automatic scrolling to load additional data), and statistics.
 Data is displayed in a clean tabular format in the terminal using standard Python libraries.

-**Semantics**:
-- Requires either a player URL or a UserId
-- Supports --league parameter to specify league (overrides config default)
+The system includes robust retry logic to handle timeout errors and network issues automatically.

+**Features**:
+- Interactive UserId prompting if not provided
-- If no arguments provided, will prompt for UserId interactively
+- Support for both UserId and URL input methods
-- Uses existing session data from previous login
-- Navigates to the specified player page
-- Automatically clicks on the Teams tab to load team content
+- Automatic Teams tab navigation and content loading
-- Extracts player information, team details, current teams, and past teams
+- Comprehensive player data extraction (current and past teams)
-- Automatically scrolls to load additional past teams data
+- Automatic scrolling to load additional past teams data
-- Displays data in a formatted table in the terminal (can be suppressed with --no-terminal)
-- Shows detailed teams summary with current and past teams information
-- Handles any notification dialogues that appear
+- Robust retry logic for timeout errors and network issues
+- Multiple output formats (terminal display, JSON, CSV)
+- League-specific data extraction
+- Session-based authentication (no re-login required)

+**Options**:
+- `--userid` (optional): Player's UserId for direct lookup
+  - **Input**: Numeric UserId string (e.g., "3287288")
+  - **Behavior**: Directly navigates to player page using UserId, skips interactive prompt
+- `--url` (optional): Full player URL for extraction
+  - **Input**: Complete URL string (e.g., "https://league.poolplayers.com/Philadelphia/member/3287288")
+  - **Behavior**: Parses URL to extract UserId and league, then processes player data
+- `--league` (optional): Override default league setting
+  - **Input**: League name string (e.g., "Philadelphia", "Los Angeles")
+  - **Behavior**: Uses specified league instead of config default, affects URL construction
-- Can save extracted data to JSON or CSV format
+- `--output` (optional): Save extracted data to file
+  - **Input**: File path string (e.g., "player_data.json", "data.csv")
-- Returns success/failure status with extracted data display
+  - **Behavior**: Saves data to specified file in addition to terminal display
+- `--format` (optional): Output format for saved data
+  - **Input**: Format string ("json" or "csv")
+  - **Behavior**: Controls how data is formatted when saved to file
+  - **Sample Output**: JSON format preserves all data structure, CSV format creates tabular data
+- `--no-terminal` (optional): Suppress terminal output
+  - **Behavior**: Hides formatted table output, useful for automated processing
+- `--launch-browser` (optional): Show browser window for debugging
+  - **Behavior**: Opens browser window to show data extraction process

 **Note**: The UserId is an internal identifier used by the APA system and does not reflect the player's skill level, team number, or any other visible player information.
 You can obtain UserIds for players by using the `extract-team` action, which displays the UserId for each team member.